-The Coalition of Black Trade Unionists (CBTU) St Louis Chapter will host its 41st Annual Dr. Martin Luther King Jr Human Rights Award Banquet Monday, January 21, at Sheet Metal Workers Local 36 Union Hall, 2329 Chouteau Ave. in St. Louis.
+The Coalition of Black Trade Unionists (CBTU) St Louis Chapter is sponsoring its 41st Annual Dr. Martin Luther King Jr Human Rights Award Banquet Monday, January 21, at Sheet Metal Workers Local 36 Union Hall, 2329 Chouteau Ave. in St. Louis.

 Doors open at 5:30 p.m.
 The awards presentations will begin at 6 p.m.